Here's Our Rant About Tuya Inc. (TUYA)

 BofA Securities gave a rating of “Neutral” to TUYA, setting the target price at $25 in the report published on April 13th of the previous year.

-During the last 5 trading sessions, TUYA fell by -18.81%, which changed the moving average for the period of 200-days by -80.97% in comparison to the 20-day moving average, which settled at $2.69.
-In addition, Tuya Inc. saw -60.64% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TUYA rose by +23.11%, which changed the moving average for the period of 200-days by -77.66% in comparison to the 20-day moving average, which settled at $2.70.
+In addition, Tuya Inc. saw -55.68% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for TUYA